 Remark 1.4.
-We restrict to $spin^+$ 4-manifolds for simplicity, but expect that analogous results hold by including the full $w_2$ -type in the data (see [19]).
+We restrict to $spin^+$ 4-manifolds for simplicity, but expect that analogous results hold by including the full w_2 -type in the data (see [20]).
 To shorten notation in later sections, we will let $\Omega^{Spin}(P)$ denote either the smooth or the topological spin bordism group of a space P, depending on the context.
-Note that the Kirby-Siebenmann invariant [25] is determined by sign(M) (mod 16) for spin manifolds.
+Note that the Kirby-Siebenmann invariant [26] is determined by $sign(M) \pmod{16}$ for spin manifolds.

 Acknowledgement.
 The authors would like to thank Diarmuid Crowley, Matthias Kreck, and Peter Teichner for useful conversations, and for pointing out mistakes in earlier versions of this work.
+We also thank the referees for their critical reading, and Ergün Yalçın for helpful information about the hypercohomology spectral sequence.